Optimizing consumption of our resources

-The Arkema group is contributing to global efforts to conserve natural resources.
-It is reducing its energy consumption, limiting its use of water and optimizing its processes in order to reduce its consumption of non-renewable raw materials.
+Arkema contributes to global efforts to conserve natural resources.
+A number of CSR programs are in place to reduce its energy consumption, optimize its processes, and limit its use of water, in order to minimize its consumption of non-renewable raw materials.

 A better use of energy

-Arkenergy – a program to better control energy consumption
+Arkenergy, a program designed to bring energy consumption under control

 cut net energy purchases by 15% a year

-Energy conservation is a major issue for our world and future generations.
-Fossil fuel energies (oil, gas, uranium) used for transportation and domestic heating were built up over hundreds of millions of years.
+Energy conservation is a major issue for our world and for future generations.
+Resources of fossil fuels (oil, gas, uranium), used for transportation and domestic heating, were built up over hundreds of millions of years.
 These reserves are now being depleted.

-The Arkema group wants to contribute to better access to water for all.
-To this end, it is improving its production practices to reduce its consumption of water by:
+Arkema contributes to better access to water for all, and also improves its production practices to minimize its water consumption by:

 - Using closed circuit cooling systems